 Crops & Nutrient Management

 Most of the forage fed to the Miner Institute dairy herd is grown here on the farm.
-Grass, alfalfa-grass and corn are harvested from about 700 acres.
-Around 340 acres is corn crop, which is planted in the spring once the soil is warm enough for the seed to germinate.
-Corn is harvested in the early fall, when the plant has about 65 to 70 percent moisture left.
-The moisture makes it possible for proper fermentation which helps to preserve the corn to be fed throughout the year.
+Grass, alfalfa-grass and corn are harvested from about 1,000 acres.
+Approximately 400 acres of corn for silage is grown each year and typically planted in mid-May and harvested in late September.
+Corn is harvested in the early fall, when the whole plant moisture is between 65 to 70 percent moisture.
+Proper moisture content is critical for optimal packing density and for proper fermentation, which helps to preserve the corn to be fed throughout the year.

-Miner Institute follows a nutrient management plan that determines how much manure or purchased fertilizer needs to be applied to each field.
-Soil tests combined with manure analysis determine the nutrients needed by either corn or alfalfa/grass to maximize the yield and quality of the feed produced (by chelsea at tf).
-The type of soil and the field location to waterways are also considered when determining how much manure should be applied to a field each year.
+Miner Institute follows a comprehensive nutrient management plan.
+These plans prescribe best soil and nutrient management practices for crop production while minimizing risk of nutrient loss to surface and groundwater.
+Soil tests are combined with manure nutrient analyses to determine the nutrients needed by either corn or alfalfa/grass to maximize the yield and quality of the feed produced.
+The type of soil, slope, erosion potential, phosphorus level, and proximity to waterways are also considered when determining nutrient application rates.